Agaricus subrufescens: Taxonomy

 Agaricus subrufescens was first described by the American botanist Charles Horton Peck in 1893.
-During the late nineteenth and early twentieth centuries, it was cultivated for the table in the eastern United States.
+During the late 19th and early 20th centuries, it was cultivated for the table in the eastern United States.
 It was discovered again in Brazil during the 1970s, and misidentified as Agaricus blazei Murrill, a species originally described from Florida.
 It was soon marketed for its purported medicinal properties under various names, including ABM (for Agaricus blazei Murrill), cogumelo do sol (mushroom of the sun), cogumelo de Deus (mushroom of God), cogumelo de vida (mushroom of life), himematsutake, royal sun agaricus, Mandelpilz, and almond mushroom.

-In 2002, Didukh and Wasser correctly rejected the name A. blazei for this species, but unfortunately called the Brazilian fungus A. brasiliensis, a name that had already been used for a different species, Agaricus brasiliensis Fr.
+In 2002, Didukh and Wasser correctly rejected the name A. blazei for this species, but called the Brazilian fungus A. brasiliensis, a name that had already been used for a different species, Agaricus brasiliensis Fr.
 (1830).
 Richard Kerrigan undertook genetic and interfertility testing on several fungal strains, and showed that samples of the Brazilian strains called A. blazei and A. brasiliensis were genetically similar to, and interfertile with, North American populations of Agaricus subrufescens.
 These tests also found European samples called A. rufotegulis to be of the same species.
 Because A. subrufescens is the oldest name, it has taxonomical priority.